theodric/beats/asmbeats_x86_64/README.md

 ## Overview
 This assembly version has some interesting features:
+* Extremely fast
+* No external dependencies - completely standalone
-* Uses direct Linux syscalls instead of libc functions
+* Uses direct Linux syscalls instead of libc functions to save precious nanoseconds (Grace Hopper would approve)
-* Performs floating-point calculations using SSE2 instructions (xmm registers)
+* Performs floating-point calculations using SSE2 instructions (xmm registers) to save precious nanoseconds (idem)
-* Implements its own integer-to-string conversion routine
+* Implements its own integer-to-string conversion routine to add complexity and reduce readability
-* Uses no external dependencies - it's a completely standalone binary
-* Should be extremely fast as it's all native code

-## Some technical notes about the implementation:
 * Uses clock_gettime(CLOCK_REALTIME) syscall to get the current time
-* Handles UTC+1 by adding 3600 seconds to the current time
+* Handles UTC+1 by adding 3600 seconds to the current time.
+Higher math is for physicists.
-* Uses SSE2 floating-point division for the beats calculation
-* Formats the output with exactly 3 decimal places
-* Uses multiple write syscalls to output the result (one each for the @ symbol, number, and newline)
-* The output format is identical to the Python3 and C versions: "@XXX.XXX" represents the current beat time.
+* The output format is identical to the Python3 and C versions: "@XXX.XXX" represents the current beat time to a frankly pointless level of resolution.

 ## Building and Running
 Requires `nasm`.